I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 There is no silver bullet or quick “hack” that will lead to explosive growth.

-But you can start the new year right by setting ambitious goals, and breaking them down into easily digestible inputs.
+You can then start the new year right by setting ambitious business goals, and breaking them down into easily digestible inputs.

 By continuing to test out various experiments, and analyzing the results of those experiments–in time you will find that achieving the goals your set for yourself and for your company seem a lot more within reach.